First Appointment – Materials to Bring

 - Any pertinent medical records in relation to the purpose of your visit

 - Please bring a copy of any CT scan or MRI on a disc if possible (We prefer to review the actual images in addition to the report.)

 - Your health insurance card and driver’s license

 - You may receive an email from us to complete new patient paperwork online prior to your appointment date.
-Otherwise, you may be asked to provide this information to us on the day of your appointment by using an iPad or paper form, your preference.
+Otherwise, you may be asked to complete the information the day of your appointment by an iPad or paper form, your preference.